shssoichiro/oxipng/README.md

-# OxiPng
+# Oxipng

 [![Build Status](https://travis-ci.org/shssoichiro/oxipng.svg)](https://travis-ci.org/shssoichiro/oxipng)

 ## Overview

-OxiPng is a lossless PNG compression optimizer.
+Oxipng is a lossless PNG compression optimizer.

 **Note:** This package should be considered a beta.
 Although there are many tests in place, there is still a chance of data loss or corruption.
 You should backup your files before